wp-plugins/guestfront/readme.txt

 == Description ==

-GuestFront is a fully responsive online booking system that you can plugin into any Wordpress

-Page or Post.
+GuestFront is a fully responsive online booking system that you can plugin into any Wordpress Page or Post.

 Guestfront is a fully responsive cloud-based booking system.
 It's easy to set up and use.

-GuestFront allows you can take bookings / reservations 24/7.
-Because the system is online, you

-can access from anywhere with an internet connection - your office, your home or your iPad.
-The

-GuestFront system works for hotels, bed and breakfasts, guesthouses and self-catering
+GuestFront allows you to take bookings / reservations 24/7.
+Because the system is online, you can access from anywhere with an internet connection - your office, your home or your iPad.
+The GuestFront system works for hotels, bed and breakfasts, guesthouses and self-catering accommodation.

-accommodation.

 **GuestFront Booking System Features**